 In 2013, Arpé Maxwell became the program's all-time leader in coaching victories, while posting a 12-8 record for the team's highest win total in eight seasons.
 She was also named the North Atlantic Conference Coach of the Year after posting the best one-year won-loss turnaround in school history.
 The Simmons mentor saw four players earn NAC All-Conference honors, while featuring the league's Rookie of the Year.

-Under Arpé Maxwell's guidance, the field hockey squad has advanced to post season play in each of her seven seasons.
+Under Arpé Maxwell's guidance, the field hockey squad has advanced to post season play in each of her eight seasons.

 Arpé Maxwell joined the Simmons Athletics staff after spending a year as Head Field Hockey and Lacrosse Coach at Mashpee High School.
 She also had a one-year stint on the sidelines as the Assistant Lacrosse coach at Archbishop Williams High School.
 While at Mashpee, Arpé Maxwell led the field hockey team to a 10-3-5 record and an appearance in the South Division II tournament, while producing four South Shore All Stars.
 In addition, Arpé Maxwell coached the lacrosse team to a 7-6 mark, the first winning season in the program’s history.

 Before coaching high school, Arpé Maxwell spent five years as the Assistant Field Hockey Coach at NCAA Division II Stonehill College, helping the Skyhawks to a 51-14 record in her final three seasons.
 While at Stonehill, Arpé Maxwell’s responsibilities included the planning of team practices, goalkeeper coaching responsibilities, game management, strength and conditioning and recruiting and scouting.